eludi/arcajs/doc/API.md

 #### Parameters:

+- {string|object} name - event name or object consisting of name:eventHandler function pairs
+- {function|null} callback - function to be executed when the event has happened, set null to remove

+### function app.emit

+emits an event

+#### Parameters:

 - {string} name - event name
-- {function|null} callback - function to be executed when the event has happened, set null to remove
+- {any} [args] - an arbitrary number of additional arguments to be passed to the event handler

 ### function app.getResource

-returns handle to an image/audio/font or text resource
+returns handle to an image/audio/font or text resource or array of handles

 #### Parameters:

-- {string} name - resource file name
+- {string|array} name - resource file name or list of resource file names
 - {object} [params] - optional additional parameters as key-value pairs such as

-  filtering for all images, scale for SVG images, or size for font resources
+  filtering for images, scale for SVG images, or size for font resources

 #### Returns: